LOUISVILLE, Ky. (AP) — Yo quiero Taco Bell breakfast burrito!

 "Right now we're not getting our fair share of that," said Brian Niccol, Taco Bell's chief marketing and innovation officer.
 "We want to get our fair share and then some."

 Breakfast's new popularity has a lot to do with the economy.
 When people are out of work, they don't dine out much.
-Lunch sales, in particular, fall because people aren't grabbing a bite to eat during the workday.
-And at a time when Americans are cutting back on discretionary spending, it's cheaper to buy breakfast at a restaurant than to pay for dinner out.
+Lunch sales, in particular, fall because they're not grabbing a bite to eat during the workday.
+And at a time when people are cutting back on discretionary spending, breakfast is a cheaper alternative when eating out than dinner.

-Fast-food restaurants are clamoring to take advantage of the growing demand.
+Fast-food restaurants have taken notice.
 Subway started offering breakfast in 2010.
 Wendy's is starting to get into the breakfast game, too.
 And Burger King, Starbucks and McDonald's in recent years have been expanding their offerings of everything from breakfast sandwiches to oatmeal and smoothies.

 That's a later start time than most other fast-food chains offering breakfast have.
-But it's a reflection of Taco Bell's core customers_18- to-20-somethings who generally aren't up at the crack of dawn.
+But it's a reflection of Taco Bell's core customers — the 18- to-20-somethings — who generally aren't up at the crack of dawn.